tesselo/pixels/docs/generator.md

 Determine if the probabilities will be rescaled to UInt8 integers from 0 to 255 (0.3% increments).
 This will save space and make things faster.
 It also applies to single class predictions.

 Default: False

+### Collecting pixels in one array
+For specific cases it is beneficial to collect all available data into one single array before training.
+This is possible with the following argument:

+`train_with_array`: bool

+Determine if all input data should be collected into a single array to perform the model fit.
+This can increase training and convergence speeds substantially Note that this will only work on small datasets that fit into memory on the server instances, for instance for 1D models.

+Default: False